-The Extension Status feature must be set for the Group Calling/CMS configuration in order for calling groups to be available.
+The Extension Status feature must be set for the Group Calling/CMS configuration (which is the default value) in order for calling groups to be available.
 See the "Extension Status" instructions later in this chapter for details.

 The system automatically reserves extension numbers 770 through 791 and 7920 through 7929 for calling groups (these may be changed).
 If operators with DSSs need one-touch Group Calling, renumber the extensions that fall within the Page button ranges.